AlephAlpha/Nekomata/doc/Builtins.md

 ### `outer` (`ᵒ`, `(m -> 1) -> (m -> 1) where m > 1`)

-Apply a function to every possible pair of values in two lists and return a list of lists.
+Apply a function to every possible pair of elements in two lists and return a list of lists.

 If one of the input is an number, apply the function to each integer from 0 to the input minus 1.